seanwestfall/scientific_papers/README.md

 * A Theory of Type Polymorphism in Programming
 * Generalizing Hindley-Milner Type Inference Algorithms
 * Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism
+* Propositions as Types
+* Theorems for Free!

 ## Monads (general)
 * Computational lambda-calculus and monads
 * Monads for functional programming
 * The essence of functional programming
+* Imperative functional programming

 ## Comonads
 * Comonadic Notions of Computation